canonical/ubuntu-server-documentation/contributing/index.rst

 Ubuntu Server is a proud member of the Canonical
 `Open Documentation Academy`_ (ODA).
-If you are a newcomer to making open source contributions, or new to technical writing and want to boost your skills -- or both! -- we will be glad to offer the help and support you need.
+If you are a newcomer to making open source contributions, or new to technical writing and want to boost your skills -- or both! -- we will be glad to help.

 Check out the ODA repository for guidance and useful resources on getting started.